 Let kids explore their nurturing side with this soft, lifelike baby doll.
 It’s an especially great choice for any toddler welcoming a home a sibling, as it’s a great introduction to caring for and playing with a baby.
 The 11-inch doll is just the right size for little arms, and it's soft enough to cuddle with during storytime.

 Hape Pound & Tap Bench with Slide Out Xylophone

-What to Look For in Toys For 2-Year-Olds
+What to Look for in Toys for 2-Year-Olds

-Similarly, your two-year-old is rapidly developing all kinds of important language, social, cognitive, and motor skills.
+Similarly, your 2-year-old is rapidly developing all kinds of important language, social, cognitive, and motor skills.
 Look for toys—ones with letters, colors, numbers, and other educational components—that help foster the skills they’re working on when you begin shopping.

 "As toddlers get older, they begin to enjoy pretend play sets, trikes and scooters, puzzles, building sets, coloring books, basic craft supplies, early games, trains and racetracks, and musical instruments," says Dr. Natasha Burgert, a pediatrician in South Overland Park, Kansas.
 Why?
 These toys can help your toddler develop motor skills and social play before they start school.

 What are must-have gifts for 2-year-olds?

 Two-year-olds are new at life and love novelty.
 You can never predict what any kid will end up becoming obsessed with, but 2-year-olds are generally fans of illustrated children’s books, animal figurine sets, finger puppets, brightly colored bath toys, alphabet blocks, crayon sets, and simple musical instruments like mini drums or xylophones.